 Earn miles through United Airlines Dining

 You also can earn United miles through the MileagePlus Dining Program.
 The typical earning rate is 3x United miles per dollar.
 Once you complete 11 or more dines in a year, you'll enjoy VIP status for the remainder of the year.
-Then, you'll earn 5 United miles per dollar on each subsequent dine within the program.
+With VIP status, you'll earn 5 United miles per dollar on each subsequent dine within the program.
+If you choose to opt out of email communication from MileagePlus Dining, you'll only earn 1x United miles per dollar.

 To participate in the dining program, you need to sign up and register one or more credit cards in your profile.
 Once this is complete, all you need to do is use that card whenever you dine at a participating restaurant.
 You'll earn miles based on the total charge, including tax and tip.
-You'll also typically be awarded 10 miles for completing a survey about your dining experience.
+If you're new to the program, MileagePlus Dining often offers bonus miles for completing your first meal.

 One of the great things about dining programs is that a single purchase can earn bonus miles from more than one source.
 This strategy is also sometimes called rewards stacking or “double dipping.”
-For example, if you pay for dinner with one of the best credit cards for restaurants, you'll earn bonus miles from your bank.
-If that credit card is also registered with MileagePlus dining, you'll also earn bonus miles from United.
-You could earn 7–10 miles per dollar at restaurants this way.
+For example, if you use one of the best credit cards for restaurants to pay for your dinner, you'll earn bonus miles from your bank.
+If that credit card is also registered to your MileagePlus Dining account, you'll earn bonus miles from United as well.
+With this rewards stacking, you could earn 7–10 miles per dollar at restaurants.

 Related: Beginners Guide to Dining Programs

 Even if there is a sale on United miles, it's important to have a specific award redemption in mind.
 In many cases, you can buy the flight you want for less than the cost of purchasing miles.
-However, you can find some situations where buying miles is cheaper than buying airfare.
+However, there can be situations where buying miles is cheaper than buying airfare.
 Examples include international business- and first-class tickets or one-way international flights.

 It's also possible to earn United MileagePlus miles through promotions.
-Examples include the “Month of Miles” — which awarded bonus miles on credit card spending — and Mile Play.
-This will give you certain tasks to complete to earn a predetermined number of miles through a targeted promotion.
+Examples include the “Month of Miles” — which awarded bonus miles on credit card spending — and the routine Mile Play promotion.
+Some promotions will require you to complete specific to earn a predetermined number of miles through a targeted promotion.
 Offers vary across accounts, ranging from simple to complex and from a few miles to quite a stash.

 Can you transfer MileagePlus miles to other people?